 of France, formerly the

-Duchess of Bedford, and
+Duchess of Bedford.

-he ended up as Chief Officer aboard the
+Alan also served as Chief Officer aboard the

 DEV (Diesel-Electric Vessel)